 The year 2020 was pretty bleak for all types of businesses in the travel sector.
 But few were hit quite as hard as theme parks.
 From Singapore to Paris to Anaheim, amusement parks were universally shuttered around the world for many months.
 While many reopened last year and more are reopening just now, theme parks remain closed in the state of California in 2021.

-Other theme parks have gotten creative since they can’t operate rides.
+In the meantime, theme parks have gotten creative since they can’t operate rides.
 These parks are finding ways to open their affiliated hotels, dining, and shopping.
-Several are even holding special outdoor events and food festivals.
+Several have been holding special outdoor events and food festivals this spring while they wait for full reopening.

 So what can you expect from California theme parks in 2021?
 Here’s the scoop on what’s open now at each of the major players.
-I’ll plan to keep updating this guide as more news is announced and more reopens.
+I’ve been regularly updating this guide since it was published as all the news breaks and more reopenings are announced.
 So bookmark or pin this post and keep checking back!

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)